 We all know that our companies need to have a brand identity, this is Marketing 101.
-What about personal brands of the folks behind the company?
+What about the personal brands of the folks behind the company?
 Do the founders need a personal brand?
-Those are actually trick questions, because everyone already has a personal brand, whether they are strategic about it or not.
-What I have found is that a strong personal brand can actually be a huge asset to your startup’s growth.
+Those are trick questions, because everyone already has a personal brand, whether they are strategic about it or not.
+What I have found is that a strong personal brand can be a huge asset to your startup’s growth.

 Some personal brands are weak, as is the case if someone rarely engages on social media, or has a broad diversity of interests that lack a central focus.
 In contrast, some entrepreneurs have implemented a targeted strategy to build up an audience, which they can then leverage to drive attention to their businesses.

 Note: When I speak of social media in the personal brand context, I am not including Facebook profiles, as these tend to be made up of friends and family that would find you weird if you took up a personal brand with them.
-I am speaking in this article of the public-facing information, that is easily available to those who don’t know you personally.
+I am speaking in this article about the public-facing information, that is easily available to those who don’t know you personally.

 My Own Experience

 Several months ago I decided to make a personal pivot and become intentional about building an audience.
-My cofounder and I were working on an application (Harpoon), and I wanted to share my experiences along the way.
+My co-founder and I were working on an application (Harpoon), and I wanted to share my experiences along the way.
 I started blogging regularly, engaging intentionally with people on Twitter, and shaping up my various online profiles.
-Perhaps this would lead to speaking engagements, or more Twitter followers, but I really hoped that it would lead to more awareness of the product that we were building.
+Perhaps this would lead to speaking engagements, or more Twitter followers, but I hoped that it would lead to more awareness of the product that we were building.

 Fast forward to today, and looking at my analytics for Harpoon I can see that there is some validity in building a personal brand.
 While we haven’t had our public launch yet (currently in private beta), I have noticed that our #1 traffic source to the landing pages is referrals:

-Now, I don’t suppose this will continue once we launch publicly, and we ramp up some new marketing channels, but it provides some interesting validation for the effect of a personal brand on our pre-launch growth phase.
+Now, I don’t suppose this will continue once we launch publicly, and ramp up some new marketing channels, but it provides some interesting validation for the effect of a personal brand on our pre-launch growth phase.

 It’s Called “Following” Someone for a Reason

 Earlier today I was listening to the Product People podcast, where host Justin Jackson interviewed Dan Norris about a product Dan had launched called WP Curve.
-Dan had been building an audience for a while, and having that list made the launch of his new product reach thousands of ears very quickly.
+Dan had been building an audience for a while and having that list made the launch of his new product reach thousands of ears very quickly.
 Justin comments:

 I’ve been on your list for probably 6 months, you send these regular updates, and you’ve been really transparent with Informly…you’d explain how signups are going, you’re frustrations, just really honest…